dfrnt-labs/terminusdb-docs-static/src/app/docs/branch-howto/page.md

 ## 7. Delete a branch

 Remove a branch after merging.
-The commits remain in the database history but are no longer reachable from this branch name.
+The commits remain in the database history but this branch name no longer reaches them.

 ### HTTP API